Investors use valuation ratios to help decide whether a security looks reasonably priced. This chapter focuses on two common ratios:

 Answer = 40%

-In summary, the dividend payout ratio measures the level of profits shared with investors.
+In summary, the dividend payout ratio measures how much of a company’s profits are paid out to shareholders.
 Growth companies tend to have low dividend payout ratios (or no DPR if they don’t pay dividends), while value companies typically have higher payout ratios.

 Sign up for free to take 5 quiz questions on this topic